microtick/governance/proposal6.md

 ## Purpose

-Allocate 10,000.00 TICKS from the community pool to add Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC testnet.
+Allocate 10,000.00 TICK from the community pool to add Microtick as a sponsor and as a stakeholder in an Incentivised Test Network on the IBC testnet.

 ## Description

 - BitCanna.io is moving from their BitCore blockchain to Cosmos.
 - They are promoting an Incentivized Testnet with some common tasks.
 One of these tasks is related to IBC.
-- They have proposed to collaborate with Microtick to build a test scenario where make connections/paths, send / receive tokens, etc.
+- They have proposed to collaborate with Microtick to build a test scenario to experiment with connections/paths, send / receive tokens, etc.
 - BitCanna will reward participants with their tokens to participants and Microtick as well for this IBC task, each with their respective tokens.

 ## Benefits

-Microtick will get more attention in the Cosmos Ecosystem and BitCanna will provide related marketing, something very needed with Microtick currently.
+Microtick will get more attention in the Cosmos Ecosystem and BitCanna will provide related marketing, something very needed for Microtick currently.

 The funds will be transferred to a multisig account jointly owned by Microtick and Spanish-Node validator operators.
-Raul represents BitCanna for the purpose of this proposal.
-At the end of the testnet IBC phase, both owners will evaluate and distribute the allocated tokens in line with the results of the IBC competition.
+Raul from Spanish-Node represents BitCanna for the purpose of this proposal.
+At the end of the testnet IBC phase, both multisig signers will evaluate and distribute the allocated tokens in line with the results of the IBC competition.

-We believe this is a great way to encourage the use of our testnet and get IBC and relayers moved to a production-ready state.
+We believe this will be a great way to encourage the use of our testnet and get IBC and relayers moved to a production-ready state.
 Otherwise, experience has shown that nobody has much interest in participating in a non-incentivised environment.

 ## Notes